Benny Lewis

 Criticisms

-- Output before intake?
-The most serious academic challenge to Lewis’s method comes from Krashen’s framework: comprehensible input is not merely motivating but necessary for acquisition; output without sufficient input produces intake of errors rather than correct forms.
-VanPatten’s Input Processing research (1993, 2003) suggests learners process input for meaning before form, and that premature production forces learners to access incomplete or inaccurate representations.
+• Input before output: Krashen’s framework holds that comprehensible input is necessary for acquisition; output without sufficient input produces practice of inaccurate representations.
+VanPatten’s Input Processing research (1993, 2003) suggests premature production forces learners to access incomplete interlanguage.

 Social Media Sentiment